chirathlv/zblock/README.md

 zblock is a private testnet developed for ZBank to explore potentials of blockchain technology.
 This tesnet allow for offline development while no real money involved which enabling the freedom to experiment.

-To setup this testnet, following tools has been used
+To setup this testnet, following tools has been used.
+Stable release of the tools can be downloaded [here](https://geth.ethereum.org/downloads/) or else this repo has everything setup so you don't need to download and setup

     > 1. Puppeth to generate gensis block

-> 2. Geth & Tools 1.9.7 to create keys, initialize nodes and connect the nodes together ([stable release](https://geth.ethereum.org/downloads/))
+    > 2. Geth & Tools 1.9.7 to create keys, initialize nodes and connect the nodes together

     > 3. The Clique Proof of Authority Algorithm

 To run the testnet use following commands in two separate terminal windows